-Demand is the desire of consumers to buy a product or service, when backed by the ability to pay. it is also known as 'effective demand' (i.e. only when the customer has the money is demand effective).
-There are several factors that determine the demand for a specific product/service.
+Demand is the desire of consumers to buy a product or service, when backed by the ability to pay. it is also known as ‘effective demand’ (i.e. only when the customer has the money is demand effective).
+Forex Academy reminds us that, there are several factors that determine the demand for a specific product/service.

 This affects demand in three crucial ways:

 - You may want to buy a £100,000 Ferrari but cannot afford it: the higher the price, the more people there are who cannot afford it..

 - The higher the price, the less good value the item will seem compared with others ways of spending the money (opportunity cost).

 - It should be remembered that the price tag put on an item gives a message about its ‘value’ (e.g. 99p being cheap).

 Demand for British Airways’ Heathrow – New York flights does not only depend on their price and the income of consumers.
 It also depends on the actions of BA’s rivals.
 If Virgin Atlantic is running a brilliant advertising campaign, demand for BA flights might fall as customers switch to Virgin.
 Or if American Airlines pushes its prices up, people might switch to BA.

 Following the same logic, if British Airways is running new advertising campaign, perhaps based on improved customer service, it may enjoy increased sales.
 In effect its sales will rise if it can persuade customers to switch from Virgin and American Airlines to BA.
 One firm’s sales increase usually means reduced sales elsewhere.